 Before you take the plunge and randomly sign a contract for your car lease, there are a few things you should look for.

 3. Choose the model – Sometimes the prettiest car is not the best car.
-When choosing your model, consider things like gas mileage, insurance premiums, vehicle reliability and safety features and records.
+When choosing your model, consider things like gas mileage, monthly payback insurance premiums, vehicle reliability and safety features and records.
 Some unnecessary upgrades may increase your monthly payment substantially.

 4. Check your budget and make a plan – Make sure that the deal is good for you and fits into your budget.
-Calculate your estimated monthly payments and any maintenance costs that you might have to pay.
+Calculate your estimated monthly payments, gas expenses and any maintenance costs that you might have to pay.
 Your car may be new, but you should still account for unexpected expenses in your emergency fund.